opnfv/fuel/docs/release/installation/installation.instruction.rst

 - Network interfaces list including mac address, speed, advanced features and name.

-**Note**: The fixed IPs are ignored by the MCP installer script and it will instead assign based on the network ranges defined under the pod network configuration.
+**Note**: The fixed IPs are ignored by the MCP installer script and it will instead assign based on the network ranges defined in IDF.

 The Installer Descriptor File extends the PDF with pod related parameters required by the installer.
 This information may differ per each installer type